dotnet/designs/accepted/2020/linking-libraries.md

 ##### Potential Size Analysis Tooling

-The ILLink is capable of saving the dependency graph when it trims an application.
+ILLink is capable of saving the dependency graph when it trims an application.
 There is a tool, [Linker Analyzer](https://github.com/mono/linker/tree/master/src/analyzer), that can load this graph and allows a developer to analyze it.